lsst-sitcom/sitcomtn-074/index.rst

    Picture of the LATISS dewar valve.

 .. note::
-   The turbopump pump output valve is not typically used during the procedure.
+   The turbopump output valve is a vent that has to be closed.
+   It is a black thumbscrew located on the pipe that enters the red vacuum sensor box.
-   What is important is that the pressure in the vacuum line to be lower than the pressure of the dewar BEFORE opening the dewar valve.
+   What is important is that the pressure in the vacuum line IS LOWER than the pressure of the dewar BEFORE EVER opening the dewar valve.

 Starting the turbopump
 ----------------------